Naft Chal, Babolsar

-Naft Chal (نفت چال, also Romanized as Naft Chāl) is a village in Bahnemir Rural District, Bahnemir District, Babolsar County, Mazandaran Province, Iran.
-At the 2006 census, its population was 519, in 121 families.
+Naft Chal (نفت چال, also Romanized as Naft Chāl) is a coastal village in Bahnemir Rural District, Bahnemir District, Babolsar County, Mazandaran Province, Iran.

+At the time of the 2006 National Census, the village's population was 519 people in 121 households.
+The following census in 2011 counted 565 people in 153 households.
+The 2016 census measured the population of the village as 560 people in 183 households.

 Most of its populatìon is busy working on farms, fishing at sea, and keeping livestock.

-There is a big mosque on Sahel street and also an elementary school which is open to students.
+There is a big mosque on Sahel street and also an elementary school.

-Alireza Khanpour was, of all the local council members who tried to develop this village, the most hardworking and thoughtful person.
-He brought order to conditions in this village.